pymodbus-dev/pymodbus/API_changes.rst

 - remove idle_time() from sync client since it is void
 - ModbusSerialServer new parameter "allow_multiple_devices"
   which gives limited multipoint support with baudrate < 19200 and a good RS485 line.
+- SimData / SimDevice are now integrated in the server (and will mid-term replace other datastores).

 API changes 3.11.0
 ------------------